What Zoning District is my property located in? Contact Code Enforcement

 How do I find out if a Soccer game is cancelled due to weather?
 The best way to find out if a game or program has been cancelled is to call the Cancellation Hotline at 914-734-1053.
-You may also receive update e-mails directly from the recreation department which will inform you of any cancellations.
 The coach of your child's team will also contact you about cancellations and make ups.

 Recreation - Sports - Softball League

 Do you have any Fall Softball Leagues?
-We have a Men's Arc Softball League that starts the end of August and runs through early November.
+We offer a Men's Modified League in the Fall.

 What nights are Softball League games played?
 All softball games are played Monday through Thursday with make-ups scheduled for Fridays.